 received the ORCPI’s Community Policing Officer Award for his exemplary service.

-In 2003 Lieutenant Hall was transferred to the Criminal Investigation Division (CID) where he
+In 2003 Officer Hall was transferred to the Criminal Investigation Division (CID) where he

 served as a Detective.
 Hall was assigned to the Crimes Against Persons unit and worked major cases